binokula/binokula.github.io/mkdocs/docs/index.md

 ###**Get reports to your business affiliates, securely, easily and quickly.**

 ###What is Binokula?
-Binokula is a report sharing website which makes it possible for organization's to securely share reports with their business affiliates.
-Examples of affiliates are customers, suppliers, subsidiaries, dealers, franchisees, brokers, agents, frontline workers etc. Binokula attempts to address most of the problems associated with secure report sharing.
+Binokula is a report sharing website which provides an organization with the power to *securely share reports* with their business affiliates.
+Affiliates such as customers, suppliers, subsidiaries, dealers, franchisees, brokers, agents, frontline workers and countless other business associates or partners.

+Binokula attempts to address most of the common problems associated with secure report sharing.
 Once you have a Binokula tenant for your organization, you will be able to:

-* Expose secure, interactive reports using Microsoft's Power BI.
+* *Easily* expose secure, interactive reports using Microsoft Power BI.
-* Seamlessly integrate Binokula with any existing portal you already have.
+* Seamlessly integrate Binokula with your existing portal.
-* Allow users to access their reports and data, **and only their reports and data**.
+* Restrict users access to only their reports and data.
-* Scale to thousands of users without being concerned how they will be licensed.
+* Scale out to thousands of licensed users.
-* See when users access their reports.
+* Track when users access their reports.
-* Change existing reports or add new reports without the need of a software developer.
+* *Quickly* publish new reports or change existing reports, all without the need of a software developer.
-* Automate the entire process, while knowing that we constantly monitor the platform for you.
+* Automate the entire process, while knowing that Binokula constantly monitors the platform for you.